-The authors in~\cite{dai2018joint} propose a load balancing solution for Vehicular Edge Computing (VEC), which optimizes the computation offloading strategy and resource allocation, while considering the mobility of vehicles as part of the load balancing problem.
-The authors define utility function for balancing the load among VEC servers and maximize this function.
-However, their solution cannot be applied in dynamic scenarios with cars arriving and departing on one-way unidirectional road.
-Since federated aggregation model training may run on edge servers/devices, the mobility of vehicles can force migration of tasks, which can increase the difficulty to create a balanced load at the edge.
-Moreover, the solution proposed does not work with artificial intelligence algorithms, which increases the complexity of balancing load, since these algorithms work only on data sets.
+The authors in~\cite{dai2018joint} propose a load balancing solution for Vehicular Edge Computing (VEC), which optimizes the computation offloading strategy and resource allocation while considering the mobility of vehicles as part of the load balancing problem.
+The authors define a utility function for balancing the load among VEC servers and maximizing this function.
+However, their solution cannot be applied in dynamic scenarios with cars arriving and departing on the one-way unidirectional road.
+Since federated aggregation model training may run on edge servers/devices, the mobility of vehicles can force the migration of tasks, which can increase the difficulty of creating a balanced load at the edge.
+Moreover, the solution proposed does not work with artificial intelligence algorithms, which increases the complexity of balancing load since these algorithms work only on data sets.

-The size of datasets on the edge devices can vary, which can introduce biases in training results, and reduce the performance of the FL model executed by the FL, this motivated the authors to introduce an algorithm in~\cite{duan2019astraea} that tries to promote balance using machine learning techniques, but their solution focuses only on the data imbalance and does not provide a solution for the workload imbalance resulting from the parallel execution of tasks by edge devices/servers.
-A client selection algorithm for training models focused on load balancing was introduced in~\cite{cho2020client}, based on the assumption that biased client selection affects model convergence.
+The size of datasets on the edge devices can vary, which can introduce biases in training results and reduce the performance of the FL model executed by the FL.
+This has motivated the authors to introduce an algorithm in~\cite{duan2019astraea} that tries to promote balance using machine learning techniques, but their solution focuses only on the data imbalance.
+It does not provide a solution for the workload imbalance resulting from the parallel execution of tasks by edge devices/servers.
+A client selection algorithm for training models focused on load balancing is introduced in~\cite{cho2020client}, based on the assumption that biased client selection affects model convergence.